safrano9999/SOLANA_AIRGAPPED_DEBIAN_WORKFLOW/README.md

 * **Maintain physical custody of seed phrases (with passphrases) using offline storage methods exclusively.**
 * **Install Debian Forky on the designated air-gapped device and deploy this script suite.
 Configure webcam functionality by installing requisite drivers.
 This network-dependent configuration phase must be completed prior to keypair generation.**
 * **Physically remove wireless network hardware (WiFi/Bluetooth modules) from the air-gapped workstation by disassembling the device and extracting the relevant components.**
-* **Permanently disable all network connectivity: never connect Ethernet cables, disable USB ports via BIOS configuration, and ensure the device never establishes network connectivity again.**
+* **Permanently disable all network connectivity: never connect Ethernet cables, disable USB ports (only if camera still works for QR-scanning) via BIOS configuration, and ensure the device never establishes network connectivity again.**
 * **Implement passphrase-protected seed phrases for enhanced cryptographic security.**

 ## 💸 Testnet Faucet Resources for Development